alexandergerber/courses-tsa/chapter3.md

     autoplot(yn)
  )
 ```

+Remark: `gridExtra()` is a function contained in the package `gridExtra`, which here is already loaded.

 `@instructions`
 - Plot `ar1`, `ar2`, `ma1` and `ma2` and next to each other by using the function `grid.arrange()` and look how they differ